saucelabs/elemental-next/frontend/docs/updated-tips/2-download-a-file/javascript.md

 ## Intro

-Just like with uploading files we hit the same issue with downloading them.
-A dialog box just out of Selenium's reach.
+Just like with [uploading files](/docs/updated-tips/how-to-upload-a-file/) we hit the same issue with downloading them -- a dialog box just out of Selenium's reach.
+With some additional configuration, we can side-step the dialog box.

 ## Use Case